by Amber Cook

 Have your towels become stiff and scratchy?
 Don't throw them away just yet.
 Hard water and fabric softeners can diminish softness, but after following a few of these tips, your towels will be fluffy, soft, and even more absorbent than they were before.

 Don't use fabric softeners.
-This may seem like a contradiction, but fabric softeners will stop being affective after several uses and can actually damage your towels.
+This may seem like a contradiction, but fabric softeners will stop being effective after several uses and can actually damage your towels.
 Softeners collect on your towel and will eventually push the fibers of the fabric down.
 Your towel fibers then stiffen and become less absorbent because they are full of buildup from your softeners.

 Use vinegar.
 Vinegar removes almost any kind of buildup.
 Using about 1 cup of white vinegar with a little bit of detergent will pull out the chemical buildup and hard water stuck in the fibers of your towels.
 This will help the fibers fluff up and feel softer against your skin.
 It will also help bring back the absorbent quality of your towels.